 Online Business Startup Questions and Answers

-There are staples that you'll need to set up that has a cost.
-Once those basics are in place, you can market your business at no cost with the price being only your time.
+There are staples that you’ll need to set up that have a cost.
+However, once those basics are in place, you can market your business at no cost, with the price being only your time.

 But time has a price too.
 It is not infinite and needs to be spent properly for best results.
-The expense of which, in my experience, many are not willing to spend.
+The expense of which, in my experience, many are not willing to pay.

-Today I thought I would share with you a few of the common questions I get asked about starting a business online.
-Along with links to applicable articles that I've written on each subject for further information.
+Today I thought I would share a few of the common questions I get asked about starting a business online, along with links to relevant articles that I’ve written on each subject for further information.